eemelikoli/sn-multi-table-list-app/README.md

 Item icon - FontAwesome icon that is displayed at the left side of the record on the list
 Item template - How the data on the record is displayed in the list

-## 2. Add Advanced list widget to Service Portal page
+## 2. Add multi-table list widget to Service Portal page
 ![image](https://user-images.githubusercontent.com/34348034/93462700-65fa5c00-f8ef-11ea-8761-f69689fdac86.png)

-Include the SP Avanced List widget to a Service Portal page
+Include the multi-table list widget to a Service Portal page

 ## 3. In the widget instance options add the list sources you want to use in your list.
 ![image](https://user-images.githubusercontent.com/34348034/93463277-3566f200-f8f0-11ea-8b19-e829788b2cbc.png)